 Inspect stitches and collars.
 A sturdy ribbed neckline and clean hems signal better construction.
 You’ll see fewer twists and less pilling over time.

 Fit drives confidence.
-Comfortable Apparel fit beats trend- shadowing, especially for a capsule wardrobe.
-However, it wo n’t get worn If it does n’t feel good right now.
+Comfortable fit beats trend-chasing, especially for a capsule wardrobe.
+However, it won’t get worn if it doesn’t feel good right now.

-Cost- per wear and tear keeps you honest.
-A$ 30 tee worn 40 times is cheaper than a$ 10 tee worn twice.
+Cost-per-wear keeps you honest.
+A $30 tee worn 40 times is cheaper than a $10 tee worn twice.
 It’s the simplest way to make smart apparel choices and avoid fast fashion waste.

 Travel packing: weekend to two-week trips